Topics:

 PREVIOUS TO MY MENTION of the Bacon article, I discuss the use of

-non-graded authentic materials and attempt to justify my own use of TV
+non-graded authentic materials and attempt to justify my own use of

 commercials.
 I also outline the tasks and functions that form Lund's